-And while we are on the subject of things not making any sense, let’s talk about Justin Barber’s (Aaron D. Spears) motivation.
+And while we are on the subject of things not making any sense on The Bold and the Beautiful, let’s talk about Justin Barber’s (Aaron D. Spears) motivation.

 According to our villain, he helped Bill build up Spencer Publications into the Fortune 500 company that it is today over a period of 20 years, and yet, and correct us if we’re wrong, Spencer Publications was already a thing.
 A company created decades earlier by Bill Spencer Sr.